 Aluminum Alloy Rims Vs. Steel Rims

 Choosing the right wheel for your vehicle is an extremely important decision that could affect you financially, both in gas mileage and the longevity of your wheels.
-When it comes down to it there are two types of wheels to choose from: alloy wheels and steel wheels (or alloy rims and steel rims).
+When it comes down to it, there are two types of wheels to choose from: alloy wheels and steel wheels (or alloy rims and steel rims).

 Each type of material has its advantages and disadvantages.
 From price to performance, this guide will compare the pros and cons of each type of wheel in order to help you make an educated buying decision on your upcoming wheel purchase.

 If you are looking for wheels with style and performance, then buying alloy wheels is the route to go.
 Alloy wheels are more appealing to the eye than steel wheels and generally perform better than steel wheels.
 They’re made of multiple metals, most commonly aluminum or magnesium and are lighter than steel which reduces fuel consumption and increases performance through improved acceleration, braking, maneuverability (steering), and handling.
 They are also resistant to corrosion and dust, which eliminates the need for repairs as the wheels begin to age.